How to Identify Animal Droppings

 Bat poop is known to cause Histoplasmosis, a lung infection.
 Bats can carry rabies but this is incredibly rare for the species.
 Nevertheless, avoid handling bats or their poop.

-What Does Racoon Poop Look Like?
+What Does Raccoon Poop Look Like?

-Raccoon scat is typically 2-3" in length, and tubular.
+Raccoon scat is typically 2-3″ in length and tubular.
 Raccoons tend to defecate in the same area called latrines.

-Raccoon poop often contains undigested materials which give texture, such as seeds, berries, or bits of bone.
+Raccoon poop often contains undigested materials, which give texture, such as seeds, berries, or bits of bone.
 They often leave the droppings in two or three segments sitting side by side or stacked on top of one another in different directions.

 What Does Opossum Poop Look Like?